kartik-dev/yelp_academic_dataset_review/README.md

 docker run --rm -p 8080:8080 kramalingam/spark-zeppelin &
 ```
-Zeppelin will be running at http://192.168.0.50:8080 and sample zeppelin notebook scripts/YelpReviewDataset.json
+Zeppelin will be running at http://192.168.0.50:8080 and Please import sample zeppelin notebook from https://github.com/kartik-dev/yelp_academic_dataset_review/blob/master/scripts/Yelp-Dataset-Challenge.json

 #### Bring up Cassandra
+Cassandra will be used by spark application to store aggregated/output data for visualization or deeper analysis
 ```
 export PATH=$PATH:/usr/local/cassandra/bin